Hong Kong leader Lee tests positive for COVID-19 after APEC - ExBulletin

 Hong Kong leader Lee tests positive for COVID-19 after APEC

-HONG KONG (AP) Hong Kong leader John Lee has tested positive for COVID-19 after meeting with other regional leaders from the Asia-Pacific Economic Cooperation forum in Thailand, the city government said Monday.
+HONG KONG Hong Kong leader John Lee has tested positive for COVID-19 after meeting other regional leaders from the Asia-Pacific Economic Cooperation forum in Thailand, the city government said on Monday.

 Lee tested negative throughout his four-day stay in Bangkok, but tested positive when he arrived at Hong Kong airport on Sunday evening, according to a government statement.